CoffeePerry/python-ipify/README.rst

 -------

 `ipify <https://www.ipify.org/>`_ is the best IP address lookup service on the internet.
-It's fast, simple, scalable, open source, and well-funded (*by me!*).
+It's fast, simple, scalable, open source, and well-funded (*by Randall Degges!*).

 In short: if you need a way to pragmatically get your public IP address, ipify is the best possible choice!